-We are looking at replacing our boiler with a new boiler.
-The HVAC contractor, I suppose he is the salesman for the HVAC contractor, is trying sell us what he refers to as a rest control for our boiler.
+Hot Water Boiler Reset Control - Richard, We are looking at replacing our boiler with a new hot water boiler.
+The HVAC contractor, I suppose he is the salesman for the HVAC contractor, is trying to sell us what he refers to as a reset control for our boiler.
 He tells us it will save us more money by making our boiler more efficient.
 I think I understand how it works but my wife is not entirely sure about it.
 Can you tell us what you think about a boiler reset control and how it works?

 Thanks and we have learned so much from High Performance HVAC.
-Keep up the good work.
+And keep up the good work.

-Modern gas furnaces use electronic ignition systems to light the burners in modern furnaces.
-One can still purchase a gas furnace or water heater with the old standing pilot ignition systems which have been proven reliable and safe over time but why would someone want to purchase a gas furnace or water with a standing pilot ignition system rather than purchase a gas furnace or water heater with an electronic ignition system?
-Let’s define the two different types of gas furnace or water heater ignition systems and then we will surmise based on that why someone would purchase a standing pilot gas ignition system over an electronic ignition system.
+Electronic Ignition vs Standing Pilot - Modern gas furnaces use electronic ignition systems to light the burners in modern furnaces.
+One can still purchase a gas furnace or water heater with the old standing pilot ignition systems.
+These systems have been proven reliable and safe over time.
+However, why would someone want to purchase a gas furnace or water with a standing pilot ignition system rather than purchase a gas furnace or water heater with an electronic ignition system?
+Let’s define the two different types of gas furnace or water heater ignition systems.
+Then we will surmise based on that why someone would purchase a standing pilot gas ignition system over an electronic ignition system.

-The residential steam boiler is still alive and well despite the fact that some HVAC professionals refer to it and the steam boiler profession as the dead mans club.
-However, there are not a lot of HVAC boiler technicians or HVAC companies that specialize in steam boilers because there are not a lot of the steam boilers used for residential and light commercial applications.
-People have either converted their old boiler steam systems over to hot water or have gone with forced air systems.
-The concept is simple but the mechanics of it can be frustratingly complex when a problem occurs unless you have the experience and knowledge that comes with working on the residential or light commercial steam boilers.
-Before we dive into some of the problems that arise with steam boilers, we’ll cover safety first.
-After all, HVAC safety is the most important aspect to any home heating system.
+The residential steam boiler is still alive and well despite the fact that some HVAC professionals refer to it and the steam boiler profession as the dead man’s club.
+However, there are not a lot of HVAC boiler technicians or HVAC companies that specialize in steam boilers because there are not a lot of the steam boilers used for residential and light commercial applications. (more…)

 Unit heaters are used in various places to protect equipment and provide comfort to occupants.
 This hot water unit heater provides protection for a mechanical room where there is a large air handler and other associated equipment in the mechanical room.
-This hot water unit is controlled by DDC.
+This system is controlled by DDC.
 A thermostat on the wall detects the temperature of the mechanical room.
 The DDC system will maintain a temperature set point by energizing the hot water unit heater fan and modulating the hot water valve open on the hot water piping.
-The actuator and hot water valve can be seen in this photo on the right lower half of the hot water unit heater.
+The actuator and hot water valve can be seen in this photo on the right lower half of the system.
 The valve is a two position valve so it is either open or closed with no modulating the valve on the unit heater.
-Other unit heaters for heating mechanical rooms or providing comfort include electric units heater when hot water is unavailable, gas fired unit heaters when gas (either propaneor natural gas) is available, and infrared unit heaters typically found in large garages or warehouses for basic comfort of workers in those spaces.
+Other unit heaters for heating mechanical rooms or providing comfort include electric units heater when hot water is unavailable, gas fired unit heaters when gas (either propane or natural gas) is available, and infrared heaters typically found in large garages or warehouses for basic comfort of workers in those spaces.
 There are also steam unit heaters that utilize steam and a steam coil for heating spaces where steam is available.
 Most unit heaters are forced air unit